lambdao-dev/lambdao-dev.github.io/_posts/2024-09-12-Accounting.md

 The rate is not the only thing that matters (actually we should say computation, as various taxes can be computed with algorithms that are way more complicated than a simple percentage).
 Taxes are also categorized by a grid, which is basically a sets of codes that will be used to aggregate the taxes.
-This purely for reporting to the state, but this is important to get right as fines can be quite high.
+This is purely for reporting to the state, but this is important to get right, as fines can be quite high.

 ### The fiscal positions of your business

 In the EU, there are 2 cases, B2C and B2B.
 The B2C is straightforward, VAT is included in price and the business has to pay it back to the state.
 The B2B is divided in 3 cases:
-1) national B2B sales, where VAT handled in the typical way
+1) national B2B sales, where VAT is handled in the typical way
-2) intra-community B2B sales, where VAT should be omitted; the invoice bear a mention, and the customer will write it off in self-liquidation
+2) intra-community B2B sales, where VAT should be omitted; the invoice bears a mention, and the customer will write it off in self-liquidation
 3) extra community sales, sales tax is set to 0%

 As a buyer in case (3), it is important to properly encode the purchase, as it will impact the proper tax codes.
-The codes should compensate each others, but it is still a costly mistake to not encode it.
+The codes should compensate for each other, but it is still a costly mistake to not encode it.
 (In particular, this might participate in the computation of certain financial thresholds, whereas 0% would not.)

 So in the general case, there should be a tax mapping depending on the fiscal position of the transaction.